f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-inference-at-the-edge/automation-user-guide.rst

 Terraform Cloud
 ###############

--  **Workspaces:** Create CLI or API workspaces for each asset in the workflow.
+-  **Workspaces:** Create below CLI or API workspace in the terraform cloud.

    +---------------------------+-------------------------------------------+
    |         **Workflow**      |  **Assets/Workspaces**                    |
    +===========================+===========================================+
    |  deploy-genai-appstack    |         appstack                          |
    +---------------------------+-------------------------------------------+

--  **Workspace Sharing:** Under the settings for each Workspace, set the **Remote state sharing** to share with each Workspace created.

 -  **Variable Set:** Create a Variable Set with the following values: